diwu/AnalyticX/README.md

 5. After that, before any call to exit(0), add this code :

     	AnalyticX::flurryEndSession();

+#Best Practice Using Analytic Service or Any Third Party Framework#
+1. Define FLURRY at the top of source code, or the source code that starts first before other

+        #define FLURRY
+2. Or, you can define FLURRY as per project-based.
+For XCode, go to Build Setting->Apple LLVM 6.0 - Preprocessing, then add "FLURRY" with not double quotation to target build.
+3. In code, wrap the flurry related calls with

+        #ifdef FLURRY
+            ...
+            AnalyticX::flurryLogEvent("event_3");
+            AnalyticX::flurryLogEventTimed(" log event timed test...", false);
+            ...
+        #endif
+4. But if using macros in AnalyticXMacros.h, there's no need to wrap the code like in no.3.
+Just directly call like following.

+        FLURRYLogEvent("event_logging_via_macro");
+        FLURRYLogEvent("event_logging_via_macro dummy-num: %d - %d", 1, 2);

 #APIs Supported on both Android and iOS
     static void flurrySetAppVersion(const char * version);